bs-less/.github/README.md

 # BS-less
 #### Programming community where everything we make is correct
 ## Goals
-- Mainstream bs-less alternatives to popular and 'good' software, libraries, and other tools
+- Mainstream bs-less alternatives to popular and 'good' software, libraries, and other utilities
-- Discuss good programming practices and philosophies
+- Discuss bs-less programming practices and philosophies
 ## Preferred tools
 - C
 - BSON